-Long-term motivation is crucial for fighting procrastination and for having happier and more fulfilling lives in general.
+Long-term motivation is crucial for fighting procrastination and for having a happier and more fulfilled life.

-If you are more interested in what science knows about motivation, the first third of our book The End of Procrastination is all about this topic.
+Looking to find your intrinsic motivation?
+The first third of our book The End of Procrastination is all about this topic.